-And over the next few hours we visited everything I wanted to see on the island and even a few spots I didn’t realize I wanted to see.
+Over the next few hours we visited everything I wanted to see on the island and even a few spots I didn’t realize I wanted to see.
 Our driver, Joe, was very nice and gave us a lot of information along the way…far more personal than a bus tour.

 We visited a local fishing village, the red-sand beach of Ramla Bay, the Ta’ Pino Sanctuary (which is believed to have miraculous healing powers) and the most famous attraction on Gozo, the natural rock formation known as the “Azure Window.”
-(2017 Update: Sadly, the Azure Window collapsed into the sea on March 8, 2017.)
+(2017 Update: Sadly, the Azure Window collapsed into the sea during a storm on March 8, 2017.)

 It was an excellent day despite the less than ideal weather conditions (in winter -you win some, you lose some).

 For my last day on the island, I decided to rent a car to get out of town and explore the countryside of the main island of Malta.
 Traffic on the island is pretty intense, lack of road signs makes navigation difficult and they drive on the left over here so it was a bit of a challenge…but I do love a challenge!

 Reason #4 to visit in the off-season, plenty of rental cars available on a whim and less road traffic to deal with!